CartoDB/carto-selfhosted-helm/README.md

     -f carto-secrets.yaml \
     -f customization.yaml
   ```

   > Note: You can specify the '-f' flag multiple times.
 The priority will be given to the last (right-most) file specified.
-For example, if both `carto-values.yaml` and `customization.yaml` contained a key called 'Test', the value set in `customization.yaml` would take precedence.
-So, for this reason follow the order describe in the above example.
+For example, if both `carto-values.yaml` and `client-conf.yaml` contained a key called 'Test', the value set in `client-conf.yaml` would take precedence.
+For this reason, please follow the order describe in the above example.

-6. Follow the instructions provided by the command.
+6. Read and follow the instructions provided by the previous command.

 ## Update